eizengan/reforge/INTRODUCTION.md

 ### Custom Memoization

 You may create your own memoization schemes in cases where memoization is required but none of the built-in schemes will work.
 As an example, perhaps an attribute of the source contains a substring which corresponds to an ID in your database; in other words: the transform result should be memoized by that substring, not by the source itself.
 This can be accomplished by providing a configuration hash to the memoize option, such as `memoize: { by: ->(s) { s.id_attr[0..10] } }`.
-This configuration hash must contain the `:by` key, which must contain a [valid tranform definition](#defining-transforms) - either a Proc or a configuration hash.
-When the transform specified at the `:by` key results in a value for which the transform was already calculated, then the memoized transform will return the stored result:
+This configuration hash must contain the `:by` key, which must contain a [valid transform definition](#defining-transforms) - either a Proc or a configuration hash.
+When the transform specified at the `:by` key results in a value which was already calculated, then the memoized transform will return the stored result:

 ```ruby
 def find_customer(customer_id)